-Now, as always, I don't expect that type of selloff to occur but it's always important to ensure that you're positioned for negative adversity.
-If a short-term decline at the aforementioned levels wouldn't affect your day-to-day life, you're likely well positioned to continue to take advantage of investment opportunities.
-If that size of selloff would rock your world over the short-term, that's when you should probably seek professional assistance in crafting your plan.
-Your plan should balance your short-term needs with long-term objectives.
+It's always important to ensure that you're positioned for negative adversity.
+If another 6% decline with the potential for more based on earnings season on the horizon wouldn't affect your day-to-day life, you're likely well-positioned.
+If not, you should probably seek professional assistance in crafting your plan that balances your short-term needs with long term objectives.